afkaplan/afkaplan.github.io/_pages/research.md

 author_profile: true
 ---

 My research has two main focuses, prominence-driven processes (in particular positional licensing) and optionality.
 The items on this page are organized into these two groups, with things that don't belong in either category at the end.
-When something belongs in both categories, it is listed twice.
+When something addresses both topics, it appears twice.

 ## Positional Licensing
 ### Published papers